Love to read? Enjoy the article below. Don’t have time? Click the player to listen.

-In this article I address the overall risks of COVID-19 with various autoimmune conditions, as well as risks for those of you on immunosuppressive medications.
+In this article and podcast episode I address the overall risks of COVID-19 with various autoimmune conditions, as well as risks for those of you on immunosuppressive medications.
 This information is not meant to replace your doctor’s advice, and should merely serve as a starting point for a conversation with your health care provider, and to raise your personal health awareness.
 And I hope it provides you with a sense of support and reassurance.

-Overall Risk with Autoimmune Disease
+Overall Risk of COVID-19 with Autoimmune Disease

 Many of you with autoimmune diseases, particularly with Hashimoto’s, have written to me with worries about an increased risk of contracting COVID-19 if you have AI disease.
 I know how scary it is to hear about immunosuppression, high risk, and COVID-19 and wonder if that applies to you.
 Immunosuppression is a general term that describes the lack of an appropriate response by the body to fighting diseases and organisms that may be harmful – such as viruses and certain bacteria.
 Having a weakened immune system can occur for many reasons including medication, recent surgeries, age, genetics, or having a chronic illness.
 Not all individuals with autoimmune disease, however, are immunosuppressed; in fact, some autoimmune diseases are due to an overactive immune system, and not all autoimmune disease medications suppress your immune system.
 However, even those that do may be essential for you at this time.